MultiverseLearningProducts/swe-learning-plans/src/languages/sql-based-automation.md

 ### Tasks

 1. Stored Procedures
-    - Research and be able to explain the concept of stored procedures.
+    - **Stored Procedures**: Research and be able to explain the concept of stored procedures.
-    - Create and execute stored procedures for automating repetitive tasks.
+    - **Automating with Stored Procedures**: Create and execute stored procedures for automating repetitive tasks.
 2. SQL Agent Jobs
-    - Research SQL Agent and explain its utility in automating tasks.
+    - **SQL Agent**: Research SQL Agent and explain its utility in automating tasks.
-    - Schedule a SQL job to run ata specified interval.
+    - **Scheduling SQL Jobs**: Schedule a SQL job to run at a specified interval.
 3. Error Handling and Logging
-    - Learn to handle errors in SQL scripts and procedures.
+    - **Handle Errors**: Learn to handle errors in SQL scripts and procedures.
-    - Explore methods for logging information and errors during SQL automation.
+    - **Logging Information**: Explore methods for logging information and errors during SQL automation.
-    - Create a SQL script that handles errors and logs information properly when an error occurs.
+    - **Practice Error Handling**: Create a SQL script that handles errors and logs information properly when an error occurs.

 ## 4. Data Migration, ETL Automation, and Integration with External Tools